This article explains the small claims process from filing a case in Small Claims Court through the possible outcomes.

 File your claim with the district court clerk.

-Either file your case where the dispute took place or where the defendant lives or works.
+You can file your case where the dispute took place or where the Defendant lives or works.
+This means that out-of-state individuals or businesses can file a small claims case in Michigan.
 If, for example, you’re a landscaping company suing a client for an unpaid bill, you can file your case in the district where the dispute arose – in this case where you did the landscaping – or in the district where your client lives or works.

 When you file your claim, you will have to pay a filing fee.
 The fee varies depending on how much you’re trying to get in the case.
 The filing fee is: